lazevedoschmidt/modern_fossil_herbivory/README.md

-# Paleobotanical methods used in modern ecosystems show an increase in insect herbivory on dicot leaves, unlike any other geologic period.
+# Modern insect herbivory is greater than the past 66.8 Ma highlighting the importance of human influence on plant-insect interactions

 Authors: Lauren Azevedo-Schmidt<sup>1*</sup> and Ellen D. Currano<sup>1,2</sup>